What is brand stewardship, and why does it matter?

 Effective brand stewardship is a multidimensional effort.
 This ranges from building a flexible brand with clear guidelines from the outset to managing governance and team buy-in over time.
 Here are some tips to ensure effective and efficient brand stewardship at your company:

 Build your brand right the first time.
 It’s invaluable to architect a clear and coherent brand strategy up front.
 Include purpose, promise, values, AND define how your positioning and messaging comes to life across all audience touchpoints.
 Be sure to include how employees interact with customers and live the brand every day.
-If you’re about to undergo this process, it's helpful to articulate your core brand strategy in a simple blueprint.
+If you’re about to undergo this process, it's helpful to articulate your core brand strategy in a Brand Blueprint.
 The most critical elements should fit on one page.

 Develop (and update) comprehensive guidelines.
 So many brand guidelines are 80% logo usage and 20% fluff.
 Get specific around the rules around design, with specific examples for different usage situations.
 Also include writing guidelines, such as tone of voice, dos and don’ts.
 Update as needed to reflect new resources or shifting rules, or to keep up with how the brand and audience evolves.
 The bigger the company, the more comprehensive the guidelines should be.